brittLiban/centroid-finder/plan.md

 How was a color selected- I took a screen shot and went to a color identifier site - 5d0213 The threshold was selected at random to be honest.
-Felt like 60 was fair
+Felt like 60 was fair.
+I tested by running the programming and seeing how often it would default or use the background as the targeted item in the video.
+Didn't happen to often so i am happy with 60.

 Final Command